tarantool/doc/doc/1.7/book/box/box_space.rst

         :param space_object space_object: an :ref:`object reference
                                           <app_server-object_reference>`

         :return: Number of bytes in the space.
+This number, which is stored in Tarantool's internal memory, represents the total number of bytes in all tuples, not including index keys.
+                 For a measure of index size,
+                 see :ref:`index_object:bsize() <box_index-bsize>`.

         **Example:**